GAIR-NLP/OlympicArena/annotation/README.md

 - Multiple Values per problem

-  Follow the system's rules to add information for each value one by one (**After filling in a set of name, type, answer, and unit, click "Add Value", which adds an entry**).
+  Follow the system's rules to add information for each value one by one (**After filling in a set of name, type, answer, and unit, click "Add New Value", which adds an entry**).

   For the name field, fill in the description of the value to be found (later used in the prompt to guide the model's output).